Table of Contents

-What Are Phone Screening Interview Questions?
+What Are Phone Screening Interview Questions & Why Are They Important?

 During the initial stages of the interview process, hiring managers and recruiters conduct phone screenings to evaluate a candidate’s suitability for an open role before moving forward.
 Phone screening interview questions are valuable for assessing an applicant’s potential alignment.